-ADS-B will allow air traffic controllers and other participating aircraft to receive extremely accurate information about an aircraft's location and flight path, which, in turn, will allow for safer operations, reduced separation standards between aircraft, more direct flight routes and cost savings for operators.
+Automatic Dependent Surveillance-Broadcast (ADS-B) equipment allows air traffic controllers and participating aircraft to receive extremely accurate information about aircrafts' locations and flight paths, which, in turn, allows for safer operations, more direct flight routes, and cost savings for operators.

-- A 978 MHz UAT is primarily marketed to general aviation pilots, as it can only be used below 18,000 and in the United States.
+The 1090 MHz Mode S transponder is required for aircraft that fly at 18,000 feet and higher and is the standard throughout much of the world.
+The 978 MHz UAT is primarily marketed to general aviation (GA) pilots as it can be used only below 18,000 feet and in the United States.

 The cost of purchasing and installing the ADS-B Out equipment starts as low as about $4,000 and runs as high as $200,000, depending on the equipment selected and the type of aircraft involved.

 The Aircraft Owners and Pilots Association (AOPA) says ADS-B Out equipment transmits data just about every second, compared with every three to 15 seconds for radar.